RCDane/Raytracing-project/README.md

 # Future goals
 - [ ] Multithread program
-- [ ] Implement book Raytracing the rest of your life
+- [ ] Implement the third book Raytracing the rest of your life
 - [ ] Switch to other File format than .ppm
 - [ ] Implement some mesh object format and ray triangle intersection
+- [ ] Implement Compute version